 Waymaker has extensive trial and appellate experience litigating trademark, copyright, trade dress, and trade secret disputes.
 Our deep experience representing plaintiffs and defendants helps us develop and execute successful strategies.
+At trial, we distill complicated facts into simple stories that a jury can easily understand and favorably interpret.
 We assist clients across many industries, including technology, medical device, entertainment, retail, food, fashion and many others.

 - Byton North America Corporation v.
 Breitfeld